-This is part of an ongoing research project by Dr. Adrienne Shaw (Temple University) with sponsorship from Refiguring Innovation in Games (ReFiG) and the Temple Digital Scholarship Center.
-Dr. Shaw is an assistant professor in the Department of Media Studies and Production at Temple University and a Lew Klein College of Media and Communications PhD program faculty member.
+This is part of an ongoing research project by Dr. Adrienne Shaw (Temple University).
+Early work on this project was sponsored by Refiguring Innovation in Games (ReFiG) and the Temple Digital Scholarship Center.
+Dr. Shaw is an associate professor in the Department of Media Studies and Production at Temple University and a Lew Klein College of Media and Communications PhD program faculty member.
 Her primary areas of research are video games, gaming culture, the politics of representation, gender and sexuality, and qualitative research.
 She is author of the book Gaming at the Edge: Sexuality and Gender at the Margins of Gamer Culture (University of Minnesota Press, 2014).

-Research assistance from Temple University has been provided by (or is being provided by):
+Research assistance from Temple University has been provided by:

 Spring/Summer 2015: Elizaveta Friesem (PhD, Temple University; PhD, St. Petersburg State University, Russia) is an affiliated faculty of Media Education Lab.
 In her primary research Elizaveta combines principles of media literacy education, media studies, and gender studies in order to promote gender equality and diversity. http://www.elizavetafriesem.com

 Information architecture and design support provided by: